cuMIP/normativeCranialGrowth/README.md

 **Output**: VTK PolyData for the external and internal cranial surface, with information of local bone thickness and density.

 ### Code example
-Following is an example for generating an cranial surface instance for a female with 1 year of age, and +1 std to the second PCA coefficient for all three metrics:
+Following is an example for generating a cranial surface instance for a female with 1 year of age, and +1 std to the second PCA coefficient for all three metrics:
 ```python
 import Tools
 import pickle